galbot-ioai/physics_sim_edu/README.md

   <a href="README.md">English</a> | <a href="README.zh.md">中文</a>
 </div> -->

-SynthNova Physics Simulator Edu is a robotics simulation framework built on the MuJoCo physics engine for eduactional purposes.
+SynthNova Physics Simulator Edu is a robotics simulation framework built on the MuJoCo physics engine for educational purposes.

 ## ⚙️ Installation